google/node-sec-roadmap/chapter-1/threat-RCE.md

    This analysis works on most modules, but fails to distinguish safe uses of `setTimeout` for example from unsafe.
 *  A [type based analysis](../appendix/README.md#jsconf) can
-   distinguish between those two, but existing tools don't deal well with mixed JavaScript and TypeScript inputs.
+   distinguish between those two, but the tools we tested don't deal well with mixed JavaScript and TypeScript inputs.

 Even if we could reliably identify places where strings are